min2ha/ukwa-site/content/target/40146/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Mair Rowlands on Facebook (Plaid Cymru candidate for the Vale of Clwyd)

 Mair Rowlands is the Plaid Cymru candidate for the Vale of Clwyd at the 2016 National Assembly Election.